MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/install-a-software-update.md

 Do not start the update if any of the preceding conditions are not satisfied.
 Resolve all issues before you continue.

-SharePoint Server 2016 can handle certain upgrade failures after the patching phase finishes.
+SharePoint Server 2016, 2019, and Subscription Edition can handle certain upgrade failures after the patching phase finishes.
 However, if the build-to-build upgrade fails, you might have to restore from a backup.
 Therefore, make sure that you perform a full backup before you start the update process.
 After the restore is complete, you can resume the update.
 Completed tasks do not run again.
 For more information, see the following resources:

 - [Test and troubleshoot an upgrade to SharePoint 2016](./test-and-troubleshoot-an-upgrade.md)

 ## Determine the update strategy
 <a name="verifystrategy"> </a>

-Before you start to deploy a software update, verify that the update strategy that you plan to use is optimal for your SharePoint Server 2016 environment.
+Before you start to deploy a software update, verify that the update strategy that you plan to use is optimal for your SharePoint Server 2016, 2019, or Subscription Edition environment.
 There are several factors, such as downtime reduction, cost, and complexity that determine the strategy to use to deploy a software update.
-For more information about how the database-attach process works, see the diagrams in [Overview of the upgrade process from SharePoint 2013 to SharePoint Server 2016](./overview-of-the-upgrade-process.md).
+For more information about how the database-attach process works, see the diagrams in [Overview of the upgrade process from SharePoint 2013 to SharePoint Server 2016](./overview-of-the-upgrade-process.md), [Overview of the upgrade process to SharePoint Server 2019](overview-of-the-upgrade-process-2019.md), and [Overview of the upgrade process to SharePoint Server Subscription Edition](overview-of-the-upgrade-process-subscription-edition.md)..

 > [!NOTE]
 > Certain links in this article go to content that is about version-to-version upgrade rather than build-to-build upgrade.
 However, the general process is similar for the two types of upgrade.
 For example, the database upgrade phase is essentially the same for build-to-build upgrade and version-to-version upgrade.